 This talk covers Deliberate Practice in Software Development, a.k.a. the theory behind craftsmanship.
 Areas covered include nature vs nurture, the value of practice, & elements of deliberate practice.

 Agile came from small, colocated projects in the 1990s.
-It has spread to large, globally distributed commercial projects, affecting the IEEE, the PMI, the SEI and the Department of Defense.
-Agile now sits in a larger landscape and should be viewed accordingly.
-This talk shows that landscape, clarifying how classical agile fits in and what constitutes effective development outside that narrow area.
+Agile development now sits in a larger landscape and should be viewed accordingly.
+This talk discusses the new, larger agile development space.

-In this presentation filmed during Agile 2008, Craig Smith and Paul King present what happens when one tries to be super Agile.
-Practically, they employed most currently used Agile practices on several projects, then they experimented with new ideas leading them to better results, increased productivity and quality.
+Craig Smith and Paul King present their experiments with new Agile ideas leading them to better results, increased productivity and quality.

-In this presentation filmed during Agile 2008, Michael Mah analyzes the development process in 5 companies: 2 Agile (one of them BMC) and 3 classic.
-He measures the development productivity and effectiveness and compares the results with industry averages.
-He also presents the factors which contributed to the success of BMC's Agile adoption.
+Michael Mah analyzes the development process in 5 companies: 2 Agile (one of them BMC) and 3 classic.
+He presents the factors which contributed to the success of BMC's Agile adoption.

-In this presentation filmed during Agile 2008, Scott Dillman talks about transforming developers into software craftsmen, people responsible for their work, continuously learning, taking pride in doing qualitative work, sharing knowledge and respecting professional standards.
+Scott talks about software craftsmanship represented by people responsible for their work, continuously learning, taking pride in their work, sharing knowledge and respecting professional standards.